-For many EdReady goals, the target score for each assessment is set manually by an authorized administrator or teacher for that EdReady version.
-In these cases, the target score will be fixed for each assessment; students do not have a choice of target scores.
+For many EdReady goals, the target score for each scope (study path) is set manually by an authorized administrator or teacher for that EdReady version.
+In these cases, the target score will be fixed for each scope; students do not have a choice of target scores.

 For some EdReady goals, students will have the option to choose among different colleges or universities of interest.
 Each of these schools is associated with a target score that roughly equates to each school's "readiness expectations", as defined by various entrance or placement exams.